ROCm/Tensile/.github/CONTRIBUTING.rst

 1. Use `conventional commits <https://www.conventionalcommits.org/>`_.
 2. Use the present imperative tense.
 For example, "add" not "adds" or "added".
-3. Don't end the message with a period (``.``).
+3. Don't end the message with a period (.).

 ============
-Code License
+Code license
 ============

-All code contributed to this project will be licensed under the license identified in the `LICENSE.md <https://github.com/ROCm/Tensile/blob/develop/LICENSE.md>`_.
+All code contributed to this project will be licensed under the given `LICENSE <https://github.com/ROCm/Tensile/blob/develop/LICENSE.md>`_.
 Your contribution will be accepted under the same license.

-For each new file, please include the following licensing header:
+For each new file, include the following licensing header:

 .. code:: cpp